 1. Code – What ‘s the purpose of the site you are building?

-If this is all you need and you have time to spare, low-cost, self-service sites like Squarespace and Wix are extremely low cost alternatives to hiring a web development shop.
+If this is all you need and you have time to spare, low-cost, self-service sites like Squarespace and Wix offer extremely low cost alternatives versus hiring a web development shop.
 No development experience is required, and pricing is as little as $10-$25/month.

 The cost of a professionally built business card site is almost entirely dependent on the desired level of creative design and copywriting assistance required.
 A typical range is $10,000 – $15,000.

-Marketing websites attract prospective customers and provide informational content to site visitors.
-Marketing sites are optimized for search and architected for conversion, as well as carefully structured to allow content to evolve and grow over time.
+Marketing sites attract prospective customers and provide informational content to site visitors.
+Additionally, marketing sites are optimized for search and architected for conversion, as well as carefully structured to allow content to evolve and grow over time.